 Each case has its own unique sets of facts.
 The first priority for a criminal lawyer is understanding what happened in a high level of detail.
-At Aeton, your lawyer will be focused on how to prove your defenses, files motions of your behalf seeking dismissal, or providing a prosecutor with key facts to get a favorable plea agreement or to request that charges be out right dropped often referred to as “nolled” short for nolle prosequi (unwilling to prosecute), or dismissed.
-Depending on the facts of your case, your criminal lawyer will advise you and determine whether there are any diversionary programs, such as the Alcohol Education Program, the Drug Education Program, or Accelerated Rehabilitation that you may be eligible for.
+At Aeton, your lawyer will be focused on how to prove your defenses, file motions on your behalf seeking dismissal, provide a prosecutor with key facts to get a favorable plea agreement, request that charges be outright dropped—this is often referred to as “nolled,” which is short for nolle prosequi (Latin for unwilling to prosecute)—or get your case dismissed.
+Depending on the facts of your case, your criminal lawyer will advise you and determine whether there are any diversionary programs, such as the Alcohol Education Program, the Drug Education Program, or Accelerated Rehabilitation, that you may be eligible for.

 A criminal defense lawyer can also evaluate whether the police followed proper procedures, including during DUI arrests, and determine whether you have any factual or legal defenses that may allow you to get the charges dropped and prevent a criminal conviction from appearing on your record.

 No two criminal defendants are alike, and a criminal defense attorney can make sure the prosecutors understand that your circumstances are unlike the other criminal defendants they see on a daily basis.
-Oftentimes prosecutors may try to fit you into a box and offer you the same standard deal that most people receive, simply because of the vast amount of people that appear in court on a daily basis.
-Remember, for the most part the only thing a State’s Attorney knows about you is what is contained in the police report.
-Your lawyer can provide appropriate information to the prosecutor and court to help demonstrate that you are more than just what a police officer has told them you are.
-In some cases, evidence of community involvement, steady employment, and other positive facts can help in receiving an offer that is more favorable than the “standard”.Pre-arrest Representation
+Oftentimes, prosecutors may try to fit you into a box and offer you the same standard deal that most people receive, simply because of the vast amount of people that appear in court on a daily basis.
+Remember, for the most part, the only thing a State’s Attorney knows about you is what is contained in the police report.
+Your lawyer can provide appropriate information to the prosecutor and court to help demonstrate that you are more than just what a police officer has told them.
+In some cases, evidence of community involvement, steady employment, and other positive facts can help in receiving an offer that is more favorable than the “standard.”

 In addition to representation in court, we can provide representation if you are being investigated by the police.
-If you have been contacted by the Connecticut State Police or a local police department or believe you might be a suspect in a police investigation, but have not been charged with a crime, contact us to determine if we can help.
+If you have been contacted by the Connecticut State Police or a local police department, or you believe you might be a suspect in a police investigation but have not been charged with a crime, contact us to determine if we can help.

 If you are facing a criminal charge, please contact us to schedule a consultation.
-Our firm handles a broad range of criminal and motor vehicle defense matters in Connecticut, including cases involving:
+Our firm handles a broad range of criminal and motor vehicle defense matters in Connecticut, including cases involving these matters: